Sacramento Could See First 90-Degree Day Of The Year Next Week

 SACRAMENTO (CBS13) — It’s time to get that patio furniture out.
 Sacramento may see its first 90-degree day of the year by the end of next week.

 The forecasted highs will be sitting between the mid-70s to mid-80s through Wednesday, and that’s when things will really start to heat up.
-The forecasted highs for Wednesday through Friday are as follows: 85, 89 and 91.READ MORE: Social Media Helps Local Man In Poland Connect Sacramento With Relief Efforts For Ukrainian Refugees
+The forecasted highs for Wednesday through Friday are as follows: 85, 89 and 91.READ MORE: New Vehicles Must Average 12 More Miles Per Gallon By 2026

 For each of those three dates, the record-high temperature is 91 degrees.
-And for Thursday and Friday, temperatures will be around 10-20 degrees higher than average for this time of year.READ MORE: Post-Pandemic Bridal Boom Has Anxious Couples Paying More At Altar
+And for Thursday and Friday, temperatures will be around 10-20 degrees higher than average for this time of year.READ MORE: Tesla Bucks Trend Again To Report Increased Car Sales

 According to the National Weather Service, high temperatures for locations across the valley and foothills could range from 83-92 degrees on Thursday.